jturn08/smarthome/README.md

 ### Home Assistant motion detection with Bluetooth motion sensor and ESPHome
 ![Bluetooth LE motion sensor and ESP32 microcontroller](esphome/images/img8.jpg)

-[Home Assistant motion detection with Bluetooth motion sensor and ESPHome](esphome/ble-motion-sensor.md) how to create automations in Home Assistant that trigger actions like turning on or off lights based on a Bluetooth motion and ambient light sensor.
+[Home Assistant motion detection with Bluetooth motion sensor and ESPHome guide](esphome/ble-motion-sensor.md) how to create automations in Home Assistant that trigger actions like turning on or off lights based on a Bluetooth motion and ambient light sensor.

 **Intermediate difficulty level**.
 This guide assumes you've completed the [Home Assistant room temperature and humidity with Bluetooth temperature sensor and ESPHome guide](ble-temperature-sensor.md) which explains how to configure ESPHome to passively monitor Blueooth LE sensors and connect ESPHome with Home Assistant.